Himeji: International relations

 Himeji is twinned or has sister city relationships with six international cities and two Japanese cities, as well as a sister castle located in France.
-Himeji has a particularly strong relationship with Phoenix, as teachers from America are able to teach English abroad for 1–2 years.
+Himeji has a particularly strong relationship with Phoenix, Arizona, as teachers from America are able to teach English abroad for 1–2 years.
 Additionally, the Youth Ambassador Exchange Program allows for both Japanese and American high school students to experience the cultures and languages of their respective countries for 3 weeks.